MiguelMSandin/phylogeniesQuickStart/README.md

 Besides, as you might have figured out by now, your scientific question is one of the most important steps.
 In this context, ML and BI yields very good results for complex DNA or protein sequences.
 But when it comes to **ancestral state reconstruction** of non-neutral traits, such as habitat or specific morphological traits, the simplification of parsimonious approaches seems to yield better results ([Holland et al. 2020](https://www.nature.com/articles/s41598-020-64647-4)).
 It is important to understand that most of the times such analyses are performed over an already inferred phylogenetic tree, and therefore the analyses is no longer about phylogenetic inferring (but about ancestral state reconstruction).
 In this context, other softwares (such as [Mesquite](https://www.mesquiteproject.org/) or [TNT](http://gensoft.pasteur.fr/docs/TNT/1.5/)) and approches (such as [Maximum Parsimony](https://en.wikipedia.org/wiki/Maximum_parsimony_(phylogenetics))) have been developed.
 My experience in this area is very limited and I do not feel confortable explaining them.
 Besides, as pointed out by [Holland et al. (2020)](https://www.nature.com/articles/s41598-020-64647-4), ancestral state reconstruction analyses should be considered and evaluated carefully.
 Therefore my take-home message of parsimony approaches is simply that you are aware they exist and that you might be interested in exploring them further according to your question.

+### Combining different approaches.

+When the phylogenetic inference is the core of your study, it is highly recommended to **replicate the phylogenetic tree with different approaches**.
+This is most commonly achieved by combining the support from different trees obtained by independent runs of maximum likelihood and bayesian approaches.
+Although not always it is possible to apply different approaches to the same dataset, for example for very large datasets a bayesian inference will fail to converge; and on the contrary, when estimating molecular ages a bayesian approach is much better suited since allows uncertainty.
+Other option is to use different softwares (RAxML-ng vs. IQTree), apply different models of evolution (GTR vs. CAT), or even to replicate the alignment by (for example) reversing the sequences before aligning.

 ---

 ## Interpreting the tree (step 5)